kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

     animator.addBehavior(collisionBehavior)
   }
 ```

+In section 1 the Done button is added to the nav bar but after a short delay.
+This lets the dynamic animator do most of its animations first before updating the nav bar.
+In section 2 the image is set and the full photo view repositioned above the thumbnails view, just off screen.
+Section 3 removes any existing behaviors from the animator and then adds the gravity, item and collision behaviors.

 Build and run the app.
 Tap a photo and notice that when the view hits the bottom of the screen it bounces.
 The collision behavior shown here is a bit different from previous examples.
 Instead of using the reference view's boundary this creates a single line of collision at the bottom.
 Its positioned just off the screen so the bounce doesn't leave a visible gap.